Scalable accuracy gains from postselection in quantum error correcting codes

 For a given $d$ and $\mathcal{N}$ logical operations, the conditions for postselection to help can be estimated as follows.
 For concreteness, the estimate below will focus on the toric code with perfect syndrome measurements, but similar estimates can be made in other settings.
-Suppose we require that postselection be scalable in the sense that the probability of not aborting remains $O(1)$ as $d \to \infty$, i.e., that $\mathcal{N} \exp(-I(s^*) d) \alt 1$, assuming that one round of error correction happens between any two operations.
+Suppose we require that the probability of not aborting remains $O(1)$ as $d \to \infty$, i.e., that $\mathcal{N} \exp(-I(s^*) d) \alt 1$, assuming that one round of error correction happens between any two operations.
 This fixes $I(s^*) \simeq d^{-1} \log \mathcal{N}$, subject to the constraint that $s^* \geq 0$.
 This equation has nontrivial solutions when $d^{-1} \log \mathcal{N}$ is sufficiently small; the postselected logical failure rate in these cases scales as $\exp(-I(-s^*) d)$.
 In the limit of few logical operations ($\mathcal{N} = O(1)$), $s^* = \overline{s}$, since typical syndromes occur with high probability.
-Indeed, this holds for any circuit of depth polynomial in $d$, since $\log \mathcal{N}/d \sim \log d /d$.
+Such solutions exist for any circuit of depth polynomial in $d$, since $\log \mathcal{N}/d \sim \log d /d$.
 However, for circuits of depth scaling exponentially in $d$, the amount of postselection that can be tolerated while maintaining an $O(1)$ abort rate decreases, until for deep enough circuits $s^* = 0$ and the gain from postselection is entirely lost.
 In addition, when the system is not in the decodable phase, $\overline{s}=0$.
 Thus, postselection with finite acceptance probability does not alter the error threshold, but effectively increases the code distance from $d$ to $I(-s^*)d/I(0)$, as conjectured in Ref.~\cite{english2024thresholdspostselectedquantumerror}. {The large-deviation analysis makes this explicit: above threshold one has $\overline{s}=0$, so any exponential accuracy gain would require postselecting on events in the far right tail of the distribution, of probability $\exp[-O(d^2)]$, and thus finite-acceptance postselection cannot raise the threshold.}

-The postselection strategy outlined above yields no advantage in the normal setting of fault-tolerant computation.
-In this setting, the relevant figure of merit is the minimum code distance required to complete an algorithm with $\mathcal{N}$ logical operations.
-Without postselection, the condition for reliable computation with distance-$d$ codes is

-With postselection on $|\Delta F|\ge s^* d$, the logical error rate is further suppressed, seemingly reducing the distance overhead.
-Yet scalability requires a finite acceptance probability, which imposes